NxPKG/khulnasoft-docs/content/load-balancing/reference/migration-guides/health-monitor-notifications.md

 # Health monitor notifications

-Cloudflare is migrating the notifications used by load balancing [health monitors](/load-balancing/monitors/) to use Cloudflare's centralized [Notifications Service](/notifications/).
+Khulnasoft is migrating the notifications used by load balancing [health monitors](/load-balancing/monitors/) to use Khulnasoft's centralized [Notifications Service](/notifications/).

 ## What is changing and why?

-Cloudflare’s account-level [Notifications Service](/notifications/) is now the centralized location for most Cloudflare services.
+Khulnasoft’s account-level [Notifications Service](/notifications/) is now the centralized location for most Khulnasoft services.
 This change promotes consistency and streamlined administration, as well as gives you more options for notification delivery such as configuring webhooks or associating multiple pools with the same notification.
 These new notifications will also be managed at the account level instead of the zone level.

-We strongly encourage all customers to migrate existing Health Monitor notifications to Cloudflare’s centralized Notifications Service to avoid lapses in alerts.
+We strongly encourage all customers to migrate existing Health Monitor notifications to Khulnasoft’s centralized Notifications Service to avoid lapses in alerts.

 ## Migration guide